Introduction

 40-60% Shade Cloth

-40-60% Shade Cloth flowering plants is the perfect shade option for plants like lettuce, spinach, gingers.
+40-60% Shade Cloth flowering plants are the perfect shade for plants like lettuce, spinach, and gingers.

-Flowers such as salvias geranium lily or camellias have also ideal growth at 40-60% density percentage shade cloth.
+Flowers such as salvias, geranium lilies, or camellias also have ideal growth at 40-60% density percentage shade cloth.

 75-90% Shade Cloth

-Higher percentage shade cloth like 75-90% is for shade-loving plants only.
-This is the right percentage for such kind of pants.
+A higher percentage of shade cloth, like 75-90%, is for shade-loving plants only.
+This is the right percentage for such pants.

 Fern, impatien, lobelia, and orchids are some species of shade-loving plants.